Pratiksha759/Ongoing-Cypress/README.md

 7. Push back code to github workflow. as Each workflow is stored as a separate YAML file .workflow will be triggered
 8. view result of test execution along with reports

+## **API Testing:**
+Cypress is a standalone frontend testing tool, it makes HTTP requests on behalf of the web applications as it is executing.
+While it might appear that Cypress is making these requests from the browser, it actually uses Node.js as an engine to make the HTTP requests to the API server.
+It uses Node.js to return the responses received from the server.
+To make an API request, Cypress automation provides an inbuilt command called cy.request().

+**API Methods**
+GET, POST, PUT, and DELETE are the four most common HTTP methods used in REST APIs.
+They correspond to the CRUD (create, read, update, delete) operations on resources.
+In our project cypress/e2e/ApiTesing contain test files for API tesing Which includes following  Methods

+GET: Used to retrieve data or read a resource from the server.
+POST: Used to create a new resource on the server.
+PUT: The PUT method is used to update or replace an existing resource on the server
+DELETE: The DELETE method is used to delete a specified resource on the server.
 ## **Folder Structure:**
 *The e2e :Integration folder includes all the test files.
 The test files may be written as.js,.jsx,.coffee, and.cjsx.
 Usually the preferred extension is.js, and the test file name format is test-name.spec.js.